 Highly organized and detail-oriented individual with experience managing household operations, including budgeting, scheduling, and vendor coordination, seeking to leverage strong administrative and communication skills in a dynamic office environment.
 Proficient in MS Office Suite and recently completed a certification in [Mention a relevant certification like "Digital Office Management" or "Business Communication" if applicable].

-Address the Career Gap (Briefly)
+Step 5: Address the Career Gap in the Experience Section

 Transparency is key, but the emphasis should always be on your present capabilities.
 Instead of attempting to conceal an employment gap, address it directly yet concisely within your experience section, if contextually relevant.
-A simple, factual statement like "Career transition to focus on family care (2021–2024)" or "Professional development leave for upskilling (2023–2024)" provides clarity without dwelling on the absence from traditional employment.

 Crucially, wherever possible, enrich this period by highlighting any volunteer work, freelance projects, newly acquired certifications, or significant learning milestones achieved during this time.
 This demonstrates continued engagement and proactive growth.
 Remember, the cover letter offers an additional opportunity to provide further context and positively frame your career journey.